aakiliqbal/blog/_posts/2025-09-01-getting-cozy-with-spring-boot-s-webclient.md

 ## Creating a WebClient

-You can create a WebClient in different ways:
+You can create WebClient in multiple ways:

 1. **Default instance:**